-Extending the route construction techniques to allow recovery from node failures requires only a single modification to the distribution portion of the routing.
-The modification is necessary to handle the failure of the root node of the two distribution trees.
-Assume that the graph G is two-vertex redundant (otherwise some node failure is impossible to recover).
+Extending the route construction techniques to allow recovery from node failures requires some modifications to the collection and distribution portions of the routing.
+The modification to the distribution is necessary to handle the failure of the root node of the two distribution trees.
+Assume that the graph G is two-vertex redundant (otherwise some node failure is unrecoverable).
 The collection route construction is identical.
 The major difference lies in the fact that we cannot rely on a single node to connect the collection portion of the route to the distribution portion as for link failures, since that single node may itself experience a failure.
 We first examine recovery in the collection portion and next we consider the distribution portion.